patternfly/patternfly-react/.github/ISSUE_TEMPLATE/patternfly-issue-template.md

 ---

 ### Describe the issue.
-What are the expected and unexpected behavior categories?
+What is the expected and unexpected behavior?

 ### Please provide the steps to reproduce so we can better understand and address the issue.
 Feel free to link CodePen or another tool.

-### Would you consider this issue a bug or enhancement?
+### Is this a bug or enhancement?
+If this issue is a bug, is this issue blocking you or is there a work-around?

 ### What is your product and what release version are you targeting?